Jordan-Limor/Jordan-Limor.github.io/career_goals.md

 - Licensed Penetration Tester (LPT)

 ## Personal Qualities of a Computer Security Analyst
-- **Analytical skills** Information security analysts must carefully study computer systems and networks and assess risks to determine how security policies and protocols can be improved.
+- **Analytical skills:** Information security analysts must carefully study computer systems and networks and assess risks to determine how security policies and protocols can be improved.

-- **Detail oriented** Because cyberattacks can be difficult to detect, information security analysts must pay careful attention to computer systems and watch for minor changes in performance.
+- **Detail oriented:** Because cyberattacks can be difficult to detect, information security analysts must pay careful attention to computer systems and watch for minor changes in performance.

-- **Ingenuity** Information security analysts must anticipate information security risks and implement new ways to protect their organizations’ computer systems and networks.
+- **Ingenuity:** Information security analysts must anticipate information security risks and implement new ways to protect their organizations’ computer systems and networks.

-- **Problem-solving skills** Information security analysts must respond to security alerts and uncover and fix flaws in computer systems and networks.
+- **Problem-solving skills:** Information security analysts must respond to security alerts and uncover and fix flaws in computer systems and networks.

 * * *